 Name resolution occurs separately to look up existing objects and to decide the full name of a new object.

 The rules to look up an existing object are as follows:

 - If the name already fully specifies the database and schema, use that information.

-- If the name has a single-component prefix (e.g., a schema name), try to find a schema with the prefix name in the current database and current schema.
+- If the name has a single component prefix, try to find a schema with the prefix name in the current database.
 If that fails, try to find the object in the

 publicschema of a database with the prefix name.

 - If the name has no prefix, use the search path with the current database.